layilin/SP23-33852/_texts/full-text.md

 - The public welfare, claim thy busy hour;
 - With her to roam \(thrice pleasing devious walk\)

-> vitae.[^f89n5] It also grows in China, and many parts of the East-Indies,[^f89n6] where it is greatly recommended in the gout, palsy, sciatica, obstructions,[^f89n7] and obstinate headachs: but it can surely not effect the removal of these terrible disorders; since, in China, the people eat the fresh root, boiled with their meat, as we do turnips; and the better sort, there, use a water distilled from it.
+> vitae.[^f89n5] It also grows in China, and many parts of the East-Indies, where it is greatly recommended in the gout, palsy, sciatica, obstructions,[^f89n6] and obstinate headachs: but it can surely not effect the removal of these terrible disorders; since, in China, the people eat the fresh root, boiled with their meat, as we do turnips; and the better sort, there, use a water distilled from it.
 The Spaniards call it *Palo de China*.
 The botanical name is *Smilax*.

 [^f89n1]: The new year was generally considered crop time, a period of intense activity when cane was harvested, milled, and prepared for export.